christian-cleberg/cleberg.net/content/blog/2022-11-07-matrix-synapse.md

 ### Dependencies

-First, since there is no Alpine-specific packge for Synapse, we need to ensure that Alpine has the required dependencies for the Python-based install.
+First, since there is no Alpine-specific packge for Synapse, we need to ensure that Alpine has the required dependencies for the Python-based installation method.

 ```bash
 doas apk -U update
 doas apk add python3 py3-virtualenv
 ```

-Next, we need to set-up the Python environment for Synapse to run inside a virtual environment:
+Next, we need to set up a Python virtual environment for Synapse:

 ```bash
 mkdir -p ~/synapse && cd ~/synapse